Chingoski/TriviaQuiz/README.md

         public Answer Answers { get; set; }
     }
 ```
-The first property 'QuestionName' is simply the Question and the second property 'Answers' is an Object from the follwoing Answer Class :
+The first property 'QuestionName' is simply the Question and the second property 'Answers' is an Object from the following Answer Class :
 ```c#
  public class Answer
     {